 ActiveBuilding Work Order System

-Registration is still underway for the ActiveBuilding Resident Portal account.
-Since its inception April 1, we have registered approximately 45% of our residents.
-Be sure to check your e-mail, including your spam folder, for a system-generated e-mail from firstname.lastname@example.org.
+Be sure to check your e-mail for a system-generated e-mail from email@example.com.
 If you did not receive the email or your link has expired, contact your Community Management Team to request a new e-mail for you.
-Visit: The Villages at Belvoir.
+For more information, visit The Villages at Belvoir.

 Fort Belvoir's Army Housing Online User Services